 Watch your step: Appreciating Canang Sari in Bali

 Bali can be a delight – and even overwhelming to visitors.
 There are the main tourist areas, the beaches, even some familiar brand name stores and restaurants.
-But even among these are found some signs of the Balinese traditions and heritage.
+There are the remote hills and forest we visit on our Bali Trekking tours.
+But ever-present among these are found some signs of the Balinese traditions and heritage.
 The most easily recognized, are the small daily offerings made.
 Incense can be wafting the smells, the small trials of smoke….of perhaps it is the little baskets with bright flowers.
 It is one of the first you notice walking on any street.
 These little packages are everywhere.
 And they come in many forms, and are found in so many places that visitors soon realize they are an important part of everyday life on Bali.

 These are called Canang Sari.
 These are offerings and are a part of the intricate religious life of Balinese.
 While it may seem a small thing – they contain a great deal of significance, from the colors chosen, the materials used, the way they are laid out…and where they are placed.

 Canang sari offerings are part of daily life in Bali, representing the devotion of Balinese Hindus to the gods and maintaining balance with the divine.
 These are typically small woven palm leaf baskets filled with flowers, incense, and other items (even cigarettes, candy and coins).
 That are found carefully placed along the sides of the road, in front of homes and shops, at the entrance to temples, and essentially everywhere on the island.
+Even the peaks of the mountains like Batukaru.
 There are large elaborate ones for ceremonies and events.
 To a visitor, these offerings might seem like a charming (and photogenic) detail, but they are much more than that.

 The creation and offering of canang sari is traditionally the domain of women in Bali.
 If you take the time to walk and explore Bali in the mornings (and we do recommend it), you will witness households across the island, Balinese women wake early to craft these offerings, taking great care to prepare them according to long-held traditions.
 The palm leaf base represents the earth, while flowers are added in specific directions and colors to symbolize various gods of the Hindu pantheon.
 Other items like lime, betel nut, cookies, or even cigarettes may be included to honor certain deities or represent selflessness.
 The gods are understood to enjoy life as we do – so honoring them with small sacrifices is normal.
 While the intricacies of canang sari may seem confusing to visitors and even long time residents, for Balinese women, the ritual of preparing them is ingrained from a young age.
 Mothers pass down knowledge to daughters on the precise ingredients, directions, prayers, and rituals involved in making the perfect offering.
 Preparing canang sari is an act of selflessness, taking time and effort away from other chores to craft these gifts for the gods.
 In the past, women would gather materials from nature and weave the palm leaf bases by hand, making the process more meditative.
 Now, as more women work outside the home, they often purchase pre-made bases and materials from the market to save time, but still take care in assembling them.
 You will often see piles of these small baskets, small mountains of flowers and other ingredients in the markets.